JohnChourp/DokkanTeamBuilder/README.md

 # DokkanTeamBuilder
-You can download and use this database website offile
+You can download and use this database website offline